Resilience

 Sixteen years later, we've validated over 2,260 suicides and estimate we capture about 60% of actual cases.
 I've traveled more than a million miles speaking across the U.S. and Canada, including at the Pentagon.
 FBHA has been mentioned in Congress, we host family retreats, and we connect first responders with counselors - all free of charge.

-Today, I serve as Behavioral Health Administrator for Las Vegas Fire & Rescue.
-It’s tough work - I’ve lost about 35 brothers and sisters to suicide - but we’ve saved many lives, too.
+Today, I serve as Behavioral Health Administrator for Las Vegas Fire & Rescue since 2021.
+It's tough work - I've lost about 35 brothers and sisters to suicide - but we've saved many lives, too.

 Dill: That's one of the hardest questions.
 There are still so many pockets in the U.S. where chiefs think, "We haven't had a suicide, so we're fine" and by the time I talk to them, it's often too late.